-Although this alternative would provide some open space on the WTC Site, the Southern Site along Liberty Street would be developed with buildings rather than open space, as with the Proposed Action.
-Overall, this alternative would generate a similar number of open space users as the Proposed Action, but would not include Liberty Park, which is seen as an important component of the Proposed Action and a significant open space amenity.
+Although this alternative would provide some open space on the WTC Site, the Southern Site along Liberty Street would be developed with buildings rather than the open space that would be created with the Proposed Action.
+Overall, this alternative would generate a similar number of open space users as the Proposed Action, but would not include Liberty Park South, which is seen as an important component of the Proposed Action and a significant open space amenity.